 This site: Why?

 This is a kind of an archive, started in 2010 with the first tracks which came to mind, and since then constantly growing.
+The lists are provided in decade versions and (cultural/soundwise) era versions, because both have their benefits.

 Making a kind of a personal music archive is needed for myself to see the wood for the trees, after listening to music over 25 years already.
 But sharing it with others is more fun.
 You can try something you don’t know yet, or – if your taste is/was partly similar to mine – feel nostalgic about some songs of yesterday.